-The consolidated financial statements include the accounts of the Credit Union and those of its wholly-owned subsidiaries Northern Savings Insurance Services Ltd., Northern Savings Financial Services Ltd., CU Technical & Admin Services Corp.
-Ltd., and 1146351 BC Ltd. All significant intercompany transactions and accounts have been eliminated.
-On December 27, 2023, CU Technical Services & Admin Services Corp Ltd. and 1146351 BC Ltd. were amalgamated with Northern Savings Credit Union.
+The consolidated financial statements include the accounts of the Credit Union and those of its wholly-owned subsidiaries Northern Savings Insurance Services Ltd. and Northern Savings Financial Services Ltd..
+All significant intercompany transactions and accounts have been eliminated.

-The preparation of consolidated financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
+The preparation of consolidated financial statements in compliance with IFRS Accounting Standards requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Credit Union's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.